mckennalab/PennGrader/README.md

 # PennGrader

-this is a fork of [https://github.com/LeoMurri/PennGrader](https://github.com/LeoMurri/PennGrader), tailed to use in our Dartmouth bioinformatics class QBS/GENE 146 in the QBS program.
+this is a fork of [https://github.com/LeoMurri/PennGrader](https://github.com/LeoMurri/PennGrader), adjusted for use in our Dartmouth bioinformatics class QBS/GENE 146.